leondutoit/pg-need-to-know/notes.md

 ## TODO
 - consider returning json from funcs, instead of text
-- full review of docs
-- write about the implementation
-- add script to generate interactive html docs, and presentation
-- make a presentation, with visual representations of the model

 ## Done
 - review query build statements and input sanitsation - see: https://www.postgresql.org/docs/9.6/static/plpgsql-statements.html